Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 print(posterior_mean)
 ```

-This example shows how the Dirichlet distribution can be used as a prior in a Bayesian framework.
-The prior parameters are updated with observed data, and samples are drawn from the posterior distribution to estimate the mean probabilities of each category.
+Dirichlet distribution can be used as a prior in a Bayesian framework with the prior parameters are updated with observed data, and samples are drawn from the posterior distribution to estimate the mean probabilities of each category.

 #### Visualizing the Dirichlet Distribution